Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 This is only the filename of the executable, it includes no extension.

 ### 30.4.4 The backend options
-Current options are .LLVM and .X64
+Current options are .LLVM and .X64; X64 is the fastest backend.

 ### 30.4.5 Info about runtime errors and crashes
 The `stack_trace` option is by default true. `backtrace_on_crash` is by default .ON